Frequently asked questions

 2. saved in a suitable format – high resolution JPEGs and PDFs are the most popular image formats but other commonly used formats may be suitable.
 We do not recommend Microsoft office files – especially doc / docx – as they do not display correctly if your version of Office is different from ours.

 If you are sending image(s) by post they should be photocopied before sending (please do not send original artwork).
 Alternatively, you can send a laser or inkjet print.
-We regret that we cannot accept artwork by post for LARGE screens.

 You can send an image to be checked or instead of uploading an image with an order, just let us know in the comments box it is coming by post.